triska/clpfd/README.md

    ![Sudoku with all_different/1](figures/sudoku_all_different.png) ![Sudoku with all_distinct/1](figures/sudoku_all_distinct.png)

-   The small dots in each cell indicate how many elements are pruned by different consistency techniques.
+   The small dots in each cell indicate how many elements are pruned by different **consistency techniques**.
 In many Sudoku puzzles, using `all_distinct/1` makes labeling unnecessary.

 4. [**magic_square.pl**](magic_square.pl): CLP(FD) formulation of [*magic
    squares*](http://mathworld.wolfram.com/MagicSquare.html).
 This is a good